wilko339/MetaStruct/README.md

 # MetaStruct

-Python project for creating an open-source CAD designer using implicit equations.
+A Python project for open-source CAD design using implicit equations (or FREP, volumetric geometry).

 # License